catcha10/Take-Home-Assignment/README.md

 3. Open terminal cd to path directory where your source files save “cd <directore path—>” <br/>
 4. Terminal open new tab : $ node index

+5. Install nodemon <br>
+   npm install -g nodemon
+Now that you have installed nodemon, start your app with <b>nodemon index</b> instead refresh your browser to view the changes.

 ===================================================================================================================

 ### Task 1 - Load database